linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 23 - Futures Swaps and Risk Management.md

 ## 23.4 Swaps

 Swaps are multiperiod extensions of forward contracts.
 For example, rather than agreeing to exchange British pounds for U.S. dollars at an agreed-upon forward price at one single date, a foreign exchange swap would call for an exchange of currencies on several future dates.
-The parties might exchange  \$1.3 million for\$ 1 million in each of the next five years.
-Similarly, interest rate swaps call for the exchange of a series of cash flows proportional to a given interest rate for a corresponding series of cash flows proportional to a floating interest rate. $^{6}$  One party might receive a variable cash flow equal to  \$1 million times a short-term interest rate and pay\$ 1 million times a fixed interest rate of 5\% for each of the next seven years.
+The parties might exchange  \$1.3 million for \$1 million in each of the next five years.
+Similarly, interest rate swaps call for the exchange of a series of cash flows proportional to a given interest rate for a corresponding series of cash flows proportional to a floating interest rate. $^{6}$  One party might receive a variable cash flow equal to  \$1 million times a short-term interest rate and pay \$1 million times a fixed interest rate of 5\% for each of the next seven years.

 The swap market is a huge component of the derivatives market, with more than 400 trillion in interest rate and exchange rate swap agreements outstanding.
 We can illustrate how these contracts work using the following example.